FuelLabs/fuel-core/bin/e2e-test-client/README.md

 # Fuel Core E2E Test Client

-The test client provides a suite of idempotent tests inteded to validate remote environments.
+The test client provides a suite of idempotent tests intended to validate remote environments.

 To customize the suite parameters for an existing node deployment, set the `FUEL_CORE_E2E_CONFIG` environment variable with a path to a valid configuration toml.